OkaNim/230_material-sent-classifier/README.md

 <br>
 <br>
 ## How to use
+It is necessary in advance to get the pre-trained model for BERT such as matscibert from the Hugging Face's web page (https://huggingface.co/m3rg-iitd/matscibert).<br>
 After downloading the source codes, please create the script such as 230_test.py in /src and run.<br>
 ```
 python 230_test.py